cozy/cozy-flagship-app/README.md

 #### On Android

-- Create a cozy instance with the following format : `foobar.10-0-2-2.nip.io:8080`, so the webview browser has access to cozy-stack instances thanks to the redirection done by https://nip.io (10.0.2.2 is the local IP address of your emulator)
+- Create a cozy instance with the following format : `foobar.10-0-2-2.nip.io:8080`, so the webview browser has access to cozy-stack instances thanks to the redirection done by https://nip.io. `10.0.2.2` being the local IP address of your emulator.
+If you are working with a physical device, use you computer local IP, e.g. `192.168.1.50`.
+Note your device must be on the same network.
 - Launch your cozy app with `DEV_HOST=(some accessible local IP)` preceding the actual start command, so the webview browser has access to webpack dev server assets.
 See some examples below:
   - `DEV_HOST="$(ip -4 address show eth0| grep -Po 'inet [^/]+' | cut -d' ' -f2)" yarn start`
   - `DEV_HOST="$(hostname -I | xargs)" yarn start`